“ART, SCIENCE & BEAUTY OF NATURE” 2-day Plant Taxonomy & Botanical Art Course

 - Know what you are drawing, and become aware of its function, be it the pixie-eared stipules of the Sindora tree, or the brightly coloured stamens of the powder-puff flower.

-Through a series of demonstrations and one-on-one guidance by Lucinda, you will learn botanical illustration skills and plant photography to enhance your experience in nature.
+Through a series of demonstrations and one-on-one guidance by Lucinda for this workshop, you will learn basic illustration skills, observations & photography tips to enhance your experience in nature.

 - How to achieve tones in your illustrations